 When done right, digital transformation allows companies to provide unprecedented value to customers.

-Digital transformation requires a change in thinking about how your organisation delivers its products and services.
+Digital transformation requires a change in thinking about how your organisation delivers its products and services from identity verification to corporate social responsibility.

 Adoption of biometrics (ID Verification & Facial Comparison), Global eKYC and remote digital onboarding technologies that allow connections to all three UK Credit Reference Agencies say (see Three Really is the Magic Number), all present an opportunity for financial institutions and gaming operators to catch up with a way of doing business that have already become part of business as usual for many others more ‘advanced’ on the digital transformation journey.